 Solo adventures.
 For a long time it was hard for me to imagine going anywhere without my children.
 But as they’ve gotten older and stopped needing constant care and attention I lifted my head and realized that it might be fun and fulfilling to spend time away on my own.
 I can’t wait to tell you about my trip last spring to San Francisco or the women’s-only skiing clinic in Vermont that I’m enjoying this very week.

 And I’m not the only one who wants to travel without the family.
 Tommy came home from school during his first week of eighth grade delighted to report that his French class would have a chance to visit Quebec City for five days right before Christmas.
-It never occurred to him that we wouldn’t want him to go and of course I couldn’t have been happier that his first real school trip involved the use of his passport.
-I’ll be sharing stories of what it’s like when kids travel without their parents, and how you can help them safely and joyfully spread their wings.
+It never occurred to him that we wouldn’t want him to go and of course, I couldn’t have been happier that his first real school trip involved the use of his passport.
+I’ll be sharing stories of what it’s like when kids travel without their parents.

 Updated content.
 In my years of blogging I wrote and published hundreds of posts, many of them still full of relevant information that just needs a bit of freshening for accuracy.
 Every week in 2016 I’ll be re-publishing updated stories.